opendevstack/ods-project-quickstarters/boilerplates/ds-ml-service/files/README.md

 - `prep_and_train`: is called by the train script (which one can customize) and expects a pandas dataframe (current implementation).
 The train script is called by the training service
 - `prep_and_predict`: is called by the predict endpoint service from the prediction service.
-It expects a pandas dataframe with the column names corresponding to the feature names.
-The predict endpoint takes the json request, converts it into a pandas dataframe (for simplicity, even if it contains only one row) and executes `prep_and_predict`.
+It consumes the json post as a dictionary.
+The predict endpoint executes `prep_and_predict`.
-- `source_features`, specifying the name that are used a input for the model.
+- Good practice: `source_features`, specifying the name that are used a input for the model.
 This features include really the source columns from which also more complicated features are derived within the model boundaries
-- `target_variable`, name of the variable that should be used as target for a possible supervised approach.
+- Good practice: `target_variable`, name of the variable that should be used as target for a possible supervised approach.

 As well as the `train` function in the `src/trainer.py`.
 It specifies how the model should be